symfony/symfony-docs/quick_tour/en/06-The-Validator.markdown

       }
     }

-This snippet shows a very simple `Author` class with two properties.
+This snippet shows a very simple `Author` class with a property and a getter.
 Each constraint has a name, most of them also have a couple of options.
-Here we configured the constraints with annotations, but Symfony 2.0 offers also many other configuration drivers.
+Here we configured the constraints with annotations, but Symfony 2.0 also offers many other configuration drivers.

 Because the annotation driver depends on the Doctrine library, it is not enabled